 Getting a mortgage when you’re not a British citizen can be difficult.
 A lot of big banks and high street lenders will refuse you if you don’t fit the typical UK mortgage applicant mould.
 We don’t think that’s fair.
 So we developed a solution.

-The brokers we work with live and breath the mortgage market, and have helped many people in the same situation to secure a mortgage at the right rate.
+The brokers we work with live and breathe the mortgage market, and have helped many people in the same situation to secure a mortgage at the right rate.
 Our brokers know which lenders are most likely to accept you, and will be able to make your application look as good as possible.
-If you’re an expat returning to the UK and need a mortgage, make an enquiry to get matched to an advisor.
+If you’re an expat returning to the UK and need a mortgage, make an enquiry to speak to a Mortgage Expert.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.